markymark501998/Parallel-Grobner-Basis-GPU-Calculation/sage_implementation/README.md

 `$ sudo python setup.py install`

-Copy the shared object `build/lib.linux-x86_64-2.7/gpuadder.so` to this directory.
+Copy the shared object `build/lib.linux-x86_64-2.7/gpuadder.so` to directory where the `f5_2.py` script resides.

 To run: